Flying with a Baby: Tips and Useful Gadgets

 Pretty much most of the flight, he didn’t want to stay in the car seat.

-My stroller got actually destroyed on its first flight and while I was lucky to receive compensation from Delta, many airlines don’t take responsibility for damaged car seats and strollers.)
+My stroller was actually destroyed on its first flight and while I was lucky to receive compensation from Delta, many airlines don’t take responsibility for damaged car seats and strollers.

-After endless attempts to pre-book a taxi with a car seat, I realized that most don’t offer anything for babies that small, despite the advertising they do.
+After endless attempts to pre-book a taxi with a car seat, I realized that most don’t offer anything for babies that small, despite the advertising they do it’s usually a booster meant for 3+ years.

 IMPORTANT: Keep in mind that US car seats are not approved for Europe and vice versa.